/ By The Thyolo House

 The best months for a Thyolo stay are May through October — the dry season, when mornings are crisp, afternoons are bright, and Mount Mulanje is climbable.
 November to April is the green season: the tea is at its most photogenic, the gardens are spectacular, but rain is part of the bargain.
 We stay open all year.
 Note that some of the country's other boutique stays do not — Kaya Mawa on Likoma, for instance, closes from early January to the end of March for the cyclone season — so if you're building a multi-stop itinerary across Q1, plan around those windows.

 Booking is best done directly.
 Five rooms means we sell out quickly during peak season (July, August, and the Christmas–New Year window), and direct bookings let us match you to the right room — the Heritage Suite for a longer stay, the Pool Cottage if you want to be closer to the water, one of the garden rooms if you're travelling as a family.
-You can see our boutique rooms here, or simply message us on WhatsApp and we'll answer the same day.
+You can see the boutique rooms here, or simply message us on WhatsApp and we'll answer the same day.
 Email also works: thethyolohouse@gmail.com.

 Come for two nights.
 Most people stay for three.